catauggie/QuantumDots-Luminescence-Dynamics/README.md

 - **Visualization:** Visual representations of the predictions, highlighting the performance of different polynomial regressors.

 The notebook provides a detailed walkthrough of the experimentation process, showcasing the versatility and effectiveness of employing polynomial features in forecasting temporal dynamics.
 By applying a spectrum of regressors with varying polynomial degrees, the analysis aims to uncover the most optimal approach for predicting key parameters in the luminescence spectra of Ag2S colloidal quantum dots.

-Feel free to experiment and adapt the provided code for your specific needs, and don't hesitate to reach out for any clarifications or additional information.

 ### Analysis.ipynb